rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 ![MSVS cpp.user-propery-pages](https://cloud.githubusercontent.com/assets/2315215/3085369/b7b3f4d4-e50f-11e3-8e9e-6d1712db1320.PNG)

+**SonarQube Configuration settings**

-A regular expression can be configured to extract the information for SonarQube:
+To read the messages from the LOG file the following configuration settings have to be defined.
+The regular expression can be configured and must match to the format in the LOG file.

 ```
 sonar.cxx.compiler.parser=Visual C++
 sonar.cxx.compiler.reportPath=*.log